Chapter 1: An Alluring Difference

 "Of course…I promised, right?" he asked.

-Harry winked at her as he wished her to have sweet dreams as well, then turned and wished Molly a good night.
-She kissed his cheek and shooed him into Fred and George's old room inits new place.
+When they broke the hug Harry turned and wished Molly a good night.
+She kissed his cheek and shooed him into Fred and George's old room in its new place.

-It looked exactly as he had remembered it before, except there being a number of storage boxes and half-open crates.
+It looked exactly as he had remembered it before, except there being a number of storage boxes and half-opened crates.
 Hedwig was waiting for his arrival on her perch, set beside an opened window.
-She greeted Harry with an owlish sort of scowl, expressing her frustration over the late hour, and the fact that he hadn't sought her out sooner.
+She greeted Harry with an owlish sort of scowl, expressing her frustration over the fact that he hadn't sought her out sooner.
 He apologized, she nibbled on his finger for his penance, then flew out into the night in search of a good meal.

 This left Harry alone with his thoughts as he opened his trunk, changed into his pajamas, and crawled into bed.
 He considered what Bill and Fleur might be up to outside, then dwelled on what Hermione had allegedly done in the sitting room (And where, exactly?
 On the sofa?
 One of the chairs?
 Lying on her back on the floor with her legs in the air?
 How would he be able to spend time with her in that room without thinking about it?).

 The consideration of these questions forced Harry to realize that he could never again think of his best friend as anything but a sexy and very attractive young woman.
-The scenes that he imagined alongside these questions…these smutty imaginings...they goaded him into slipping his hand down the front of his pajama bottoms, and making good on his promise as he relieved the hormone-driven pressures.
+The scenes that he imagined alongside these questions…these smutty imaginings...they goaded him into slipping his hand down the front of his pajama bottoms, and making good on his promise to Hermione.